Skip to main content

 }

-On the client, read client data via useClientData:
+On the client, read these via useClientData:

 const data = useClientData(session, {